SQL Vulnerability Assessment

 As you review your assessment results, you can mark specific results as being an acceptable Baseline in your environment.
 The baseline is essentially a customization of how the results are reported.
 Results that match the baseline are considered as passing in subsequent scans.

 Once you have established your baseline security state, VA only reports on deviations from the baseline, and you can focus your attention on the relevant issues.

 5. Run a new scan to see your customized tracking report

 After you complete setting up your Rule Baselines, run a new scan to view the customized report.
-VA now reports only the security issues that deviate from your approved baseline state.
+VA now reports only failing security issues that deviate from your approved baseline state.

-VA can now be used to monitor that your database maintains a high level of security at all times, and that your organizational policies are met.
+VA can now be used to monitor that your databases maintain a high level of security at all times, and that your organizational policies are met.
 If compliance reports are required, VA reports can be helpful to facilitate the compliance process.

 Learn more about SQL Vulnerability Assessment using the following resources: